 2013: 400 million tweets per day

-A good idea does not always have to be implemented immediately.
-First investigate whether your target group or the market actually needs the innovation you have in mind.
+Furthermore, a good idea does not always need to be implemented immediately.
+First, investigate whether your target audience or the market actually has a need for the innovation you have in mind.

 Transparency breeds trust

-From developer meeting notes at Twitter to documents from Square's board of directors meetings.
-All employees receive insight into the company's strategy from Dorsey.
-And if employees have any questions or comments, they are more than welcome.
-Through these types of measures, Dorsey creates inclusivity and transparency, which gives employees a feeling that they are working towards a common goal.
+Therefore, from notes from developer meetings at Twitter to documents from board meetings at Square, all employees receive insight into the company's strategy from Dorsey.
+And should employees have questions or comments, they are more than welcome.
+Through these types of measures, Dorsey creates inclusivity and transparency, which gives employees a sense that they are working towards a shared goal.

-What do you think of Jack Dorsey's unconventional management style?
-Look at this interview of Techonomy with Jack Dorsey about his aforementioned routine and the challenge of working full-time at two companies
+So, what do you think of Jack Dorsey's unconventional management style?
+Watch this interview of Techonomy with Jack Dorsey about his aforementioned routine and the challenge of working full-time at two companies